toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2022/the-repository-pattern-for-vapor-4/index.md

 ---
 type: post
-slug: the-repository-pattern-for-vapor-4
 title: The repository pattern for Vapor 4
-description: In this article I'm going to talk about the repository design pattern and give you a few Fluent ORM tips for your Vapor 4 app.
+description: "In this article I'm going to talk about the repository design pattern and give you a few Fluent ORM tips for your Vapor 4 app."
 publication: 2022-03-03 16:20:00
-tags: Vapor
+tags:
+    - vapor
+    - server
 authors:
     - tibor-bodecs
 ---

 ## Fluent is essentially broken